-Welcome to our Tuscan wine tour!
-After a 9:30 a.m. pick-up in Florence, we shuttle to to the Renaissance city of Montepulciano in southern Tuscany (1-1/2 hours).
-A summer retreat for Florentine aristocrats, Montepulciano has palazzi and piazze embellished by Florence’s leading 15th C. architects.
+Visit the three classic wine zones of Tuscany.
+We start with the oldest: Montepulciano in southern Tuscany (1-1/2 hours from our pick-up in Florence).
+A summer retreat for Florentine aristocrats during the Renaissance, Montepulciano has palazzi and piazze embellished by Florence’s leading 15th C. architects.
 Wine took center stage in the 1700s, when its popularity among nobles and literati (like Voltaire) earned it the moniker Vino Nobile di Montepulciano.

 Our first tasting is at Poliziano, one of Montepulciano's leading wineries and one of the first to heavily reinvest in the area and its wine, beginning in the 1960s.
 Afterwards we head into town for a welcome lunch at one of the most historic wineries, Gattavecchi.
 We'll eat in their medieval cantina (which also holds an Etruscan tomb), tasting their classic Vino Nobiles with lunch.

 Afternoon takes us to another gem of the Renaissance, Pienza.
 The ability to make pecorino cheese was once considered so valuable a skill that women could list it on their dowry.
 We'll taste three types of pecorino in this cheese capital and see how aging cheese in walnut leaves, olive paste, hay, even grape must affects its flavor.
 Pienza is also famous for its architecture, being an “ideal” city commissioned by the Renaissance Pope Pius II.
 We’ll tour the Piccolomini Palace, stroll through its beautiful light-filled church, and learn a bit about Renaissance architectural theory and Leonardo’s Vitruvian Man.